Amog-OS/AmogOS/README.md

 This was mostly inspired by [this reddit post](https://www.reddit.com/r/linuxmint/comments/n9h7b4/amogos_custom_background_mint_x_grey_theme/).
 AmogOS is a meme OS based on the hit game Among Us, in the same vein as Hannah Montana Linux, but it's also developed and made to be a lightweight operating system.
 AmogOS is also less bloated than some other distros (*cough cough* Ubuntu). `Chad AmogOS vs bloated mainstream distro`, as youtuber TechHut put it.
 Don't take this too seriously :p

-# ⚠️ The AmogOS Project has been shut down ⚠️
-This project was initially started as a joke in May 2021.
-Since then, it's been a incredible journey, meeting so many people and getting recognized by prominent individuals in the Linux space.
-Everything comes to an end, and as both Among Us and AmogOS have progressed far past their height, it's time we started looking forward.
-Who knows, maybe someday someone will be inspired by AmogOS to make a "SaulGoodmanOS" or a "FallGuys Distro".
-Either way, everyone who's been along for this journey will be there to have a laugh or two.
-The OS will still be available for download, for those in the future that discover it.
-The discord is also still suprisingly active, so hop in if you need support or want to chat.

 - Nooz, Lead Dev

 ## Testimonies